Getting MoRE out of Mixture of Language Model Reasoning Experts: Mixture of Reasoning Experts

-The first step of our \mope{} system is to obtain a diverse set of specialized models so that we can combine their strengths via strategic expert selection for any given question.
-There are many ways of building specialized \abr{qa} models, and in this paper, we design specialized \qa{} models via prompting LLMs since it has achieved state-of-the-art accuracy on many \qa{} datasets.
+The first step of our \mope{} system is to obtain a diverse set of specialized models so that we can combine their strengths via strategic ensembling.
+Although there are numerous ways of building specialized \abr{qa} models, we design specialized reasoning experts via prompting a \llm{} since it has state-of-the-art accuracy on many reasoning tasks.
+We specialize the Codex model~\cite{Chen2021EvaluatingLL} for different reasoning types with four specialized prompting methods (the example prompts are listed in the Appendix, Figure~\ref{fig:prompts}):